Tendonitis Treatment St. Louis, MO

 Golfer’s Elbow

-Golfer’s elbow, also known as medial epicondylitis, is a type of tendonitis that causes pain where the tendons of your forearm muscles attach to the bony bump on the inside of your elbow.
-It occurs frequently in golfers, which is how it got its name.
-However, it can also occur in individuals who engage in other activities that involve repetitive gripping or wrist flexion.
-The repeated motion and stress on the tendons in the forearm and elbow can cause small tears to form, leading to irritation and pain.
+Golfer’s elbow, also known as medial epicondylitis, is a type of tendonitis that affects the inner side of the elbow.
+This condition is common among golfers, which is how it got its name.
+But, it can also be the result of other repetitive movements.
+The excess stress on the tendons in the forearm and elbow can cause microtears, leading to inflammation and pain.

 Symptoms of Golfer’s elbow include pain and tenderness on the inner side of the elbow, which occasionally spreads to the forearm and wrist.
-Your elbow may also feel stiff or weak, making it difficult to carry things or perform normal functions.
+Your elbow may also feel stiff or weak, making it difficult to grip objects or perform everyday functions.

-• Repetitive motions and overuse — Repeating the same motion over and over, such as typing or painting, can aggravate the tendons and cause tendonitis.
+• Repetitive motions and overuse — Repeating the same motion over and over, whether at work, for sport, or in general life, can aggravate the tendons and cause tendonitis.

-• Overuse — Similar to repeated motions, overuse means excessive use of a particular muscle or joint without giving your body enough time to recover.
-Overuse can occur from heavy physical activity without rest in between, or from abruptly increasing the intensity or duration of an activity without proper conditioning.
+• Overuse — Kind of life repetitive motions, overuse refers to the prolonged use of a particular muscle or joint without proper rest or recovery.
+This can occur from engaging in a particular activity or sport for an extended period without taking breaks, or from suddenly increasing the intensity or duration of an activity without proper conditioning.

-• Age — Tendonitis is more common in people 40 or older as tendons get less flexible as we get older.
+• Age — Tendonitis happens more frequently in people over the age of 40 as tendons get less flexible as we get older.

-• Trauma — Tendonitis can also occur because of a sudden injury or trauma to the affected area.
+• Trauma — Tendonitis can also occur because of direct trauma such as a fall or sports injury.

 • Muscle imbalances — Unbalances can result from stronger muscles in some muscles than others, which puts more strain on the tendons.

-• Inactivity — Being inactive for long periods of time can weaken the muscles and tendons and make them less flexible, increasing the likelihood of developing tendonitis.
+• Inactivity — Living an inactive lifestyle can weaken the muscles and tendons and make them less flexible, increasing the risk of developing tendonitis.

-• Medical conditions — Certain medical conditions, like rheumatoid arthritis and diabetes, can increase the likelihood of developing tendonitis.
+• Medical conditions — Certain medical conditions, like rheumatoid arthritis and diabetes, can increase the risk of developing tendonitis.

-• Medications — Certain medications, for example corticosteroids or fluoroquinolone antibiotics, can also increase the likelihood of developing tendonitis.
+• Medications — Certain medications, for example corticosteroids or fluoroquinolone antibiotics, can also increase the chances of developing tendonitis.

 Physical Therapy in St. Louis, MO for Tendonitis Treatment

-Physical therapy is often the preferred treatment for tendonitis, as it doesn’t require surgery and has a long track record of success.
-Your St. Louis, MO physical therapist can help you to implement a customized exercise plan to help ease your symptoms and prevent further damage to the affected tendon.
-Here are some physical therapy treatments that help people with tendonitis:
+Physical therapy is often the preferred treatment for tendonitis, as it’s non-invasive and has a long track record of success.
+Your St. Louis, MO physical therapist will partner with you and your doctor to create a customized treatment plan to help alleviate your symptoms and prevent further damage to the affected tendon.
+Here are some physical therapy treatments that help those with tendonitis:

-• Stretching and strengthening exercises are vital for any tendonitis treatment plan.
-These exercises can help to improve mobility and sort out any muscle imbalances.
+• Stretching and strengthening exercises are an important part of physical therapy for tendonitis.
+These exercises can help to improve flexibility and strength.

-• Ultrasound therapy is a type of physical therapy that uses high-frequency sound waves to penetrate deep into muscles and tendons and provide a gentle heat that increases blood flow and reduces swelling.
+• Ultrasound therapy is a type of physical therapy that uses sound waves to penetrate deep into muscles and tendons and provide a soft heat that increases blood flow and reduces inflammation.

 • Electrical stimulation is a type of physical therapy that uses electrical currents to provide pain relief and promote healing.

-• Heat and cold therapy are frequently used in physical therapy for a wide range of soft tissue injuries.
-Heat can help to send more blood to the affected tendon, while cold works to reduce inflammation and alleviate pain.
+• Heat and cold therapy are frequently used in physical therapy for tendonitis.
+Heat can help to promote healing, while cold can help to reduce inflammation and ease pain.

-• Dry needling is refers to inserting thin needles into specific trigger points in and around the affected tendon.
-By making these micro tears, trigger point dry needling stimulates the body’s natural healing process.
+• Dry needling is a technique that involves inserting tiny needles into specific trigger points in and around the affected tendon.
+By making these micro tears, trigger point dry needling encourages the body to heal itself.

-• Activity modification as recommended by your physical therapist can reduce stress on the injured soft tissue.
+• Activity modificationas discussed between you and your physical therapist, can reduce stress on the affected tendon.
 This may include changing the way you move or getting new equipment, or taking breaks to rest the affected area.

-Tendonitis treatment by way of physical therapy is meant to reduce pain, inflammation, and stiffness while encouraging flexibility and healing of the injured soft tissue to restore optimal function and mobility and return you to the activities you love most.
-In addition to some of the above treatment methods, we’ll also incorporate injury prevention into your physical therapy program so you can stay in top shape once you get back there.
-Physical therapy can help reduce the risk of recurrence by addressing the underlying causes of tendonitis.
-St. Louis, MO physical therapists can locate areas of that need improved strength and flexibility, and implement a customized treatment plan to address those issues.
+The goal of physical therapy in the treatment of tendonitis is to decrease pain, swelling, and stiffness while encouraging flexibility and healing of the affected tendon to restore normal function and get you back to what you love doing most.
+In addition to some of the above treatment modalities, we’ll also include injury prevention into your treatments so you reduce the risk of experiencing tendonitis again.
+Physical therapy can help reduce the risk of recurrence by addressing the root causes of tendonitis.
+St. Louis, MO physical therapists can identify areas of weakness and muscle imbalances that may be contributing to the condition, and create a personalized treatment plan aimed at correcting those issues.

 How to Prepare For Your 1st Appointment With a Physical Therapist in St. Louis, MO

-If you are having symptoms of tendonitis and have made the decision to seek treatment from a physical therapist in St. Louis, MO, there are a few things you can do to get the most out of your first appointment:
+If you are seeking out physical therapy for tendonitis treatment in St. Louis, MO, there are a few things you can do to get the most out of your first appointment:

-• Collect information — Before your appointment, write down information about your symptoms, including when they started, how long they’ve had them, what activities aggravate them, and what, if anything, provides relief.
-This will allow your physical therapist to better understand your condition and develop an appropriate treatment plan.
+• Collect information — Before your appointment, write down information about your symptoms, including when you first got them, how long they’ve had them, what makes them worse or provides relief.
+This will help your physical therapist to get a better sense of your injury and needs.

-• Wear comfortable clothing — Your physical therapist may want to see you perform certain exercises during your appointment, so it is important to wear comfortable clothing that allows to move around easily.
+• Wear loose clothing — You may be asked to perform certain exercises during your appointment, so it is important to wear comfortable clothing that allows for ease of movement.

-• Prepare questions — Write down any questions you may have about your injury, prognosis, and possible treatment, or even questions about the physical therapist and their experience.
-This will help you to get the most benefit from your appointment, begin a more personalized relationship with your physical therapist, and ensure that all of your concerns are addressed.
+• Prepare questions — Write down any questions you can think of about your injury, prognosis, and possible treatment, or even questions about the physical therapist and their experience.
+This will help you to make the most out of your appointment, begin a more personalized relationship with your physical therapist, and ensure that all of your concerns are addressed.

 • Be honest — Be honest with your physical therapist about your symptoms, lifestyle, and any previous injuries or medical conditions.
 This will help them to develop a treatment plan that is tailored to your specific needs and goals.

-By taking these steps to prepare for your first physical therapy appointment in St. Louis, MO, you can help to ensure that you receive the best treatment for your tendonitis and get back to the activities you love as soon as possible.
+By taking these steps to prepare for your physical therapy in St. Louis, MO, you can help to ensure that you receive the most effective treatment for your tendonitis and get back to the activities you love safely and effectively.

 Tips to Prevent Tendonitis in St. Louis, MO

-While not every tendonitis injury is avoidable, there are many things youy can do to reduce your risk of developing the condition.
+While it’s not always possible to prevent tendonitis, there are several steps you can take to reduce your risk of developing the condition.
 Whether participating in a sport or just going about your daily life, here are some tips to help prevent tendonitis in St. Louis, MO:

 • Warm up and cool down